abe-winter/automigrate/README.md

 pip install automig[postgres]
 # set an environment var with postgres connection details
 export AUTOMIG_CON=postgresql://postgres:$PGPASSWORD@host
-# initialize the postgres DB to schema/*.sql
+# initialize the postgres DB to schema/*.sql -- do this once to create a DB
 automig_pg --glob 'schema/*.sql' init
-# update your DB to whatever sha is at git HEAD
+# update your DB to whatever sha is at git HEAD -- do this whenever your schema changes
 automig_pg --glob 'schema/*.sql' update
 # do a dry-run, show the output without applying it
 automig_pg --preview --glob 'schema/*.sql' update